Climate Jargon

 Liquified petroleum gas (LPG): Pressurized propane and other gases from oil wells

-Lithium-ion battery: Rechargeable battery that uses lithium and other chemicals
+Lithium-ion battery: Rechargeable battery made with lithium and other chemicals

 Megacity: City with a population over 10 million, like Beijing, Mexico City, and New York City